DUI Lawyer in Fort Lauderdale Protecting Your Rights

-If you have been arrested for DUI, you may be feeling scared and alone.
-You may be wondering what will happen to your job, your family, and your future.
+If you have been arrested for driving under the influence (DUI) in Broward County, you may be feeling scared and alone.
+You likely have never faced criminal charges before and may be wondering what will happen to your job, your family, and your future.
 You are not alone.
 An experienced Fort Lauderdale DUI lawyer can help you navigate the complex legal system and fight for the best possible outcome in your case.

-At George Reres Law, P.A., we understand how stressful a DUI arrest can be.
+At George Reres Law, P.A., our South Florida team understands how stressful a DUI arrest can be.
 We will work diligently to protect your rights and help you obtain the best possible outcome in your case.
 We have successfully represented clients facing a wide range of DUI charges, including first-time offenses and multiple DUI offenses.

-There are a number of reasons why an officer may pull someone over on suspicion of DUI.
+There are a number of reasons why a law enforcement officer may pull someone over on suspicion of drunk driving.
 Some common reasons include the following:

 - Weaving in and out of lanes: This is one of the most obvious signs of impairment and one that officers look for when they are on the lookout for drunk drivers.